apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/document/node-bundling.md

           + app:Asset
             - pattern = ["jcr:content/metadata", "jcr:content/renditions/**", "jcr:content"]

-With this bundling pattern same app:Asset structure would be stored in 1 Mongo Document excluding 'comments' and 'xmp' nodes
+With this bundling pattern same app:Asset structure would be stored in 1 MongoDB Document excluding 'comments' and 'xmp' nodes

     {